Amazon Echo Dot (4th gen) review

 Amazon Echo Dot review: Audio performance

-The 1.6mm speaker in the 4th-generation Echo Dot is the same size as that in the third-generation Echo Dot, but the larger chamber of the newer Dot gives a little more resonance to the bass, and now that it faces forward, you should hear a slight improvement.
-I didn’t have a third-generation Echo Dot on hand to compare, but my colleague Kate Kozuch, who is writing our Echo Dot with Clock review, said the puck-shaped Dot sounded hollower.
+The 1.6-inch speaker in the 4th-generation Echo Dot is the same size as that in the third-generation Echo Dot, but the larger chamber of the newer Dot gives a little more resonance to the bass, and now that it faces forward, you should hear a slight improvement.
+I didn’t have a third-generation Echo Dot on hand to compare, but my colleague Kate Kozuch, who wrote our Echo Dot with Clock review, said the puck-shaped Dot sounded hollower.

 In no time at all, my toddler was shouting “Lexa, JoJo Siwa Boomerang!” and to my chagrin, the Echo Dot responded by playing the teen pop star’s songs in all their bubbly glory.
 My daughter bopped around the room as Siwa’s effervescent voice rose above the thumpy bass line.